Help header

 What will be the impact on me?

-If we do take ownership of The Co-operative Bank, we’ll begin the ‘behind the scenes’ work that means we can provide one joined up service in the future.
+At completion of taking ownership of The Co-operative Bank, we’ll begin the ‘behind the scenes’ work that means we can provide one joined up service in the future.
 We expect this work to take several years, and as we complete it, we’ll be able to provide additional products, for example a current account, and access to additional services.

 Will you still be a mutual building society?